Neil-Ni/FrontEnd-Test/README.md

  - All calls to the API / server-side must be mocked.
  - We dont provide design of the screens here, so the level of design / pixel perfect layout will not be evaluated here.
  - The layout of all screens must be adaptive - to support different sizes of device screens, including mobile screens.
+ - Big advatage would be to think through and design corresponding toolset to support future scalability of the project

 ### Payment terminal for the cell providers